Easy Chicken Curry for Beginners

 - Once the jeers starts spluttering, add the onion paste and cook for about 12 minutes stirring every few minutes to ensure the paste doesn’t stick to the bottom and burn.
 The onion paste should become a light brown in colour

-- Add tomato puree, meat masala, coriander powder and chilli powder and mix.
+- Add tomato puree, meat masala, coriander powder and chilli powder and the remaining 1 1/2 teaspoon salt and mix.
 Cook this for 3-4 minutes till you can see a little oil separating on the sides and top.

 - Add chicken and dry roast it in the masala for a minute or two